 Almaak is a Sun Fire T2000 running Solaris 10 using 32GB of memory.
 This host is best for general purpose computing.

 HPC includes a 768-node, 10-gigabit backbone cluster.
 This machine is available to those people who are running large parallel processing jobs.
-As this machine is part of the High Performance Computing Center (HPCC), access to it is restricted and needs to be approved by the Supercomputing Allocations Committee.
+As this machine is part of the Center for High Performance Computing (HPC), access to it is restricted and needs to be approved by the Supercomputing Allocations Committee.

 To request an RCF account, you will need to speak to the authorized signer of your department.
-Once you have an RCF account, to apply for an HPCC account, please see the HPCC account application.
+Once you have an RCF account, to apply for an HPC account, please see the HPC account application.

 How do I get an email address for my student organization?